-The best Fenty Beauty products to shop for right now
+The Best Fenty Beauty Products to Shop for Right Now

 Take your lash game a notch above with this mascara that does it all.
 Featuring a flat-to-fat brush, the FAT side loads up and lifts the lashes while the FLAT side further defines and curls them for a fuller and more exposed look.
 It has a water-resistant formula that lasts long and stands up to sweat, tears, smudging and humidity.

-Yet another Fenty Beauty best-selling product, the Match Stix Matte Contour Skinstick with its light-as-air formula helps in contouring, concealing and correcting.
+Yet another Fenty Beauty best-selling product, the Match Stix Matte Contour Skinstick with its light-as-air formula helps in concealing, contouring and correcting.
 This buildable, cream-to-powder product has a weightless and easily blendable finish that does not move or crease.
 It comes in multiple, versatile shades that are ideal for all skin tones.

 Available in 50 shades ranging across light, medium and deep skin tones, the Fenty Beauty powder foundation is a true game changer.
 With a light-as-air feel, this long-wear foundation delivers light to full coverage in a beautiful soft-matte finish sans any cakiness.
 Its Blur Filt’r complex offers a smooth and blurry finish that reduces the look of pores and fine lines to lend a flawless base.
 Its buildable formula is also sweat, crease and humidity-resistant and helps in reducing extra shine.